 Why the Ettrick Shepherd Still Matters: James Hogg at 250.
 Roundtable discussion at the 3rd World Congress of Scottish Literatures, Prague, 2022.
-Participants: Dr Valentina Bold; Dr Adrian Hunter (University of Stirling); Prof Silvia Mergenthal (University of Konstanz); Dr Meiko O’ Halloran (University of Newcastle); Duncan Hotchkiss (University of Stirling).
-‘James Hogg 250’ is a year of celebrations which runs from February 2020 to December 2021.
-From the Borders to Edinburgh, to Washington and Otago, it comprises creative events and initiatives.
+Participants: Dr Valentina Bold; Dr Adrian Hunter (University of Stirling); Prof Silvia Mergenthal (University of Konstanz); Dr Meiko O’ Halloran (University of Newcastle); Duncan Hotchkiss (University of Stirling). this event, postponed from 2020, is a legacy event from ‘James Hogg 250’: a year of celebrations February 2020 to December 2021.
+From the Borders to Edinburgh, to Washington and Otago, it comprised creative events and initiatives.
 The aim of this panel is to celebrate Hogg as a poet, novelist, storyteller and songwriter, much more than simply the admired writer of Private Memoirs and Confessions of a Justified Sinner.

 In this event, award-winning writer James Robertson and cultural critic Valentina Bold discussed James Hogg, ‘The Ettrick Shepherd’ (1770 – 1835), and Walter Scott, ‘The Great Unknown’ and ‘The Shirra’ (1771 – 1832).
 Original, innovative and skilled, they were almost exact contemporaries; Borderers at heart, but from very different backgrounds.
 This event explored the lives and works of these Scottish writers of international significance, and celebrates their distinctive legacies in poetry and prose, from The Private Memoirs and Confessions of a Justified Sinner to the Waverley novels.

 Hogg at 250: A Dundee Showcase Friday 29th January 2021, 7 pm – 8 pm.
 Online event: